privacy-scaling-explorations/core-program/2024/week2_more_crypto_snarks_starks.md

-# Module 2 - More Crypto, SNARKs, and STARKs
+# Week 2 - More Crypto, SNARKs, and STARKs

 ## Practical